remodlai/Flowise/docs/documentation/handoff/09_encryption_key_migration.md

   - Removed all AWS Secrets Manager fallback logic
   - Now ONLY uses Supabase for secret storage and retrieval

-- [ ] Ensure backward compatibility for existing encrypted credentials
+- [x] Ensure backward compatibility for existing encrypted credentials
-  - Need to test with existing encrypted credentials
+  - Updated `getCredentialData()` in `packages/components/src/utils.ts` to use Supabase secrets directly
+  - Note: Legacy credentials encrypted with the old key will need to be re-entered

 ### 5. Update UI-Side Encryption (if applicable)